ValentinGuigon/ValentinGuigon.github.io/_pages/about.md

 ##### Applied Directions and Broader Interests

-• I contribute to discussions on information, polarization, critical thinking and belief calibration through public-facing pieces grounded in research.
+• I contribute to discussions on information, polarization, critical thinking and belief calibration through public-facing pieces grounded in research.Run npx prettier . --check
 • I have designed behavioral interventions and incentive-based nudges in applied contexts
 • I participate in public education efforts, including invited instruction at the 2025 CORTECS summer school on critical reasoning and scientific thinking
 • I develop AI systems that support scientific work and reproducibility.